Can local project sponsors enter into a grant agreement directly with the Department of Water Resources (DWR) to use these IRWM funds?

 Will the project require a Labor Compliance Program (LCP)?

-Yes, the Public Resources Code section 75075 requires an LCP for a Public Works project financed in any part by Proposition 1, pursuant to subdivision (b) of Labor Code Section 1771.5.
+Yes, projects are required to adopt and enforce, or contract with a third party to enforce, a labor compliance program to be in compliance with state prevailing rate laws.
 LCPs are entities which are approved by the Director of Industrial Relations to monitor and enforce compliance with state prevailing wage laws.
-Projects are required to adopt and enforce, or contract with a third party to enforce, a labor compliance program to be in compliance with state prevailing rate laws.
 The County of Humboldt can provide a list of contractors to assist with the labor compliance requirements.
 Labor code Section 1771 is not applicable to public agencies with its own forces.
 Therefore, the work carried out by government agencies, including Tribes, using their own employees, is not subject to prevailing wage requirements.

 Will the project be required to comply with California Environmental Quality Act (CEQA)?